ICI3D/DAIDD/info/appinfo/index.md

 ---
 layout: clinic
 title: Application Information
+subtitle: Request for Applications
 longtitle: Clinic on Dynamical Approaches to Infectious Disease Data
-tab: DAIDD
+tab: Info
 alerttype: success
 alertmsg: The twelfth annual <strong>Clinic on Dynamical Approaches to Infectious Disease Data (DAIDD)</strong> will be held 10-16 December 2023 on Microsoft Teams.
 The deadline for receipt of applications is <strong>20 October</strong>.
-applink: ../../apply
 ---

 {%if false%}
-   Note to people updating this page: to update the application link, you can edit the applink (above) or change the redirect on the ./apply page (strongly preferred).
-In future we will autogenerate the applink from the config file.
+   Note to people updating this page: to update the application link, you should edit the applink variable in the config file.
+DO NOT EDIT THE LINKING BELOW.
 {%endif%}

 The International Clinics on Infectious Disease Dynamics and Data